JosephDuffy/GatheredKit/README.md

  */
 public protocol Controllable: class {

-    /// A closure that will be called with the latest values typealias UpdateListener = (_ latestValues: [Value]) -> Void

     /// A boolean indicating if the `Controllable` is currently performing automatic updates var isUpdating: Bool { get }

     /**
      Starts automatic updates.
-Closures added via `addUpdateListener(_:)` will be called when new values are available
+Closures added via `addUpdateListener(_:)` will be called when new properties are available
      */
     func startUpdating()